What are enzyme markers?

 - hemochromatosis, which is a disorder in which there’s too much iron in the blood

 - underactive thyroid

-The test is a routine blood test and takes place in a laboratory.
-No fasting or special preparation is required.
-However, inform your doctor of all prescription and over-the-counter medications and supplements you take.
+The test is a routine blood test that takes place in a laboratory.
+No fasting or special preparation is necessary.
+But tell your doctor before the test about all prescription and OTC medications and supplements you take.

-Your arm may be sore where the needle was inserted and you might have some mild bruising or throbbing briefly.
+Your arm may be sore at the puncture site, and you might have some mild bruising or brief throbbing.

 Most people have no serious or lasting side effects from a blood test.
 Rare complications include:

-- infection (a small risk whenever the skin is broken)
+- infection, which is a small risk whenever the skin is broken

-Contact your doctor immediately if you experience any of these symptoms.
+Contact your doctor immediately if you have any of these symptoms.

-Abnormal test results can indicate a variety of problems—from disease to a simple muscle strain—because enzymes are present in every cell of your body.
-Your doctor will be able to determine a proper course of treatment based on your exact marker levels and the symptoms you are experiencing.
+Abnormal test results can indicate a variety of problems from disease to a simple muscle strain because enzymes are present in every cell of your body.
+Your doctor will be able to determine a proper course of treatment based on your exact enzyme marker levels and the symptoms you’re having.